Google’s Action Blocks are shortcuts for building Google Assistant commands

 Touchscreens and swipe gestures pose a challenge for the roughly 630 million people in the world with a cognitive disability.
-Executing tasks requires coordinated motor movements that some with disabilities aren’t reliably able to make.
-And it usually involves recalling of some piece of information (like an address or a phone number), a step those with severely impaired memory can’t perform easily.
+Executing these tasks requires coordinated motor movements that some with disabilities aren’t reliably able to make.
+And it usually involves the recalling of some piece of information (like an address or a phone number), a step those with severely impaired memory can’t perform easily.

 Making mobile apps more accessible was the motivating force behind Action Blocks, a Google framework that uses the tech giant’s intelligent assistant — Google Assistant — to kick off actions with the tap of a home screen shortcut.
 Said shortcut can be customized with an image of the user’s choosing, which serves as a visual cue.